- 8.15am – 5.30pm Monday to Friday in term time

 The service and enquiry desk is manned throughout the day by experienced Library staff.
 The library catalogue (OPAC) can be searched from any networked computer within School, or from home.
 A photocopying service is also available.

 The Carnegie Medal is a prestigious award made annually to the author of an outstanding book for young people.

-Hampton’s shadowing group of lower school readers is run by the Library in conjunction with the English Department and the Lady Eleanor Holles School and Hampton Community College.
+Hampton’s shadowing group of Lower School readers is run by the Library in conjunction with the English Department and the Lady Eleanor Holles School and Hampton High.